ckswilliams/modOpenREM/docs/startservices.rst

     + ``admingroup`` can delete studies, configure DICOM Store/QR settings, configure DICOM keep or delete settings, configure patient ID settings, and abort and delete patient size import jobs. *Members of the admingroup no longer inherit the other groups permissions.*
+* In addition to adding users to these groups, you may like to grant a second user a 'superuser' status so that there are two people who can manage the users
 * Return to the OpenREM interface (click on ``view site`` at the top right)
 * Go to ``Config -> DICOM object delete settings`` and configure appropriately
 * Go to ``Config -> Patient ID settings`` and configure appropriately